ARC-OPT/Documentation/tutorials/vel_serial_robot.md

 ./rh5v2
 ```

 This example shows velocity-based WBC on a serial dual-arm robot (fixed base).
-The outputs are the indepnendend joint velocity that comply with the given task space velocities.
+The outputs are the independent joint velocities that comply with the given task space velocities.
+The tasks are (1) to keep one arm at a fixed position, while (2) following a sinusoidal trajectory with the left arm.
+The robot's torso joints are thereby used to exploit the redundancy of the robot.

 [[Previous Tutorial]](https://arc-opt.github.io/Documentation/tutorials/vel_serial_vs_hybrid_robots.html)[[Back to Main Page]](https://arc-opt.github.io/Documentation)[[Next Tutorial]](https://arc-opt.github.io/Documentation/tutorials/vel_hybrid_robot.html)